Sorting out terms

 Activists advocated expanding the term intersex to refer to a much wider range of conditions than physicians had traditionally identified.
 Stirring more controversy, some activists also “embraced intersex as an identity, likening it to any of a number of other categories of gender identity that one can claim.”
 (Feder & Karkazis, 2008, p.
 34)

-These developments were resisted by many doctors, as well as parents of children affected by these conditions.
+These developments were resisted by many doctors, as well as some parents of children affected by these conditions.

 “Not surprisingly, many parents and clinicians found the term’s connotation that the affected person is neither male nor female (or is both male and female) deeply objectionable . . .
 The term intersex has been viewed as stigmatizing by many doctors and parents and by some of the individuals who have these conditions.
 For this reason, doctors have largely avoided using the term in the clinical setting despite its widespread use in the medical literature over the last fifty years.”
 (Feder & Karkazis, 2008, p.
 34)